-Congress Votes On Abortion Ban After Letting Children's Health Program Expire
+House Passes An Abortion Ban After Letting Children's Health Program Expire

 “The Administration strongly supports the Pain Capable Unborn Child Protection Act, and applauds the House of Representatives for continuing its efforts to secure critical pro-life protections,” the White House said in a statement on Monday night.

-The bill is very unlikely to become law, because it would not have the required 60 votes in the Senate to pass.
+The legislation passed the House by a 237-189 vote, but it is very unlikely to become law because it lacks the needed 60 votes to make it through the Senate.
 Sen. Patty Murray (D-Wash.) said Tuesday that the bill is “dead on arrival” and excoriated her colleagues across the aisle for prioritizing it.

 “Is the House working on helping families who have lost their loved ones and livelihoods in Puerto Rico?
 No,” she said.
 “Are they answering the calls from moms and dads nationwide who want to know when Congress will finally act on gun control?
 No.”